The Secret Show: Production and awards

 In 2007, The Secret Show won two Children's BAFTA Awards, one for the show itself (as Best Animated Show) and one for its web site (in the Best Interactive category).

 The Secret Show has had several notable guest stars, including Tom Baker as Robert Baron, Stephen Fry as Lucky Leo, Penelope Keith as Nana Poo-Poo, Mike Reid as Mr Atom, and Felicity Kendal as Lucy Woo.

 International broadcast

-BBC Worldwide secured global distribution rights to the series in April 2006.
+BBC Worldwide secured global distribution, merchandising and DVD rights to the series in April 2006.
+In the same month, BBC Worldwide Americas pre-sold the first season of the series in the United States to Nicktoons Network for broadcast in January 2007.

-Across the world, the series has been pre-sold to Jetix Latin America, Disney Channel Germany, ABC1, Nickelodeon, BBC Kids, Teletoon+, MBC 3, 2×2, Disney Channel Latin America, Prisma+, TVB Pearl, RTÉ2 (as part of the network's children's programming lineup The Den), BFBS (being shown on the children's wrapper programme Room 785), Kids Central, CCN TV6 (with the series airing on the channel's cartoon lineup TV6 Cartoon Express) and TSR 2.
+BBC Worldwide have also pre-sold the series to Jetix Latin America, Disney Channel Germany, ABC1, Nickelodeon Australia, BBC Kids, Teletoon+, MBC 3, 2×2, Disney Channel Latin America, Prisma+, TVB Pearl, RTÉ2 (as part of the network's children's programming lineup The Den), BFBS (being shown on the children's wrapper programme Room 785), Kids Central, CCN TV6 (with the series airing on the channel's cartoon lineup TV6 Cartoon Express) and TSR 2.